apatil88/AndroidApps/README.md

 #Hiker's Watch

-This app demonstrates the use of Geolocation.
+Location aware app that demonstrates the use of Android framework location API.
 The app provides information such as latitude, longitude, altitude, speed, accuracy, bearing and address of the user.